 If you need a more stylish solution, you may want to go for this cable management box.
 It looks pretty neat.

 As you can see, you have multiple choices if you want to hide TV wires without cutting the wall.
 If you are tired of watching the unsightly wires under your TV, it’s time to take control and make them disappear.

 You can perform most methods within an hour or so.
-Just choose the one that suits best for you.
-If you want to go the traditional way install a raceway and paint it the same color as your wall.
+Just choose the one that suits you best.
+If you want to go the traditional way, install a raceway and paint it the same color as your wall.
 If you don’t want to spend any money, hide the cords behind other objects.
 Want to create something creative?
 Turn your cords into wall art or conceal them behind unique trim work.
 You have many options.

 Whichever solution you choose, planning is a very important first step before you start working.
 Don’t skip it, especially if the work you’re about to do consists of multiple steps.

 Hiding your TV cables will make your living room (or any other room) not only a much more organized and cleaner but also a much safer place for kids, seniors, and pets.